neomad-team/styleguide/README.md

 Linter is propulse by https://stylelint.io/user-guide/rules/

+To run the linter
+`npm run linter`

-To change CSS rule, overide it in postcss.config.js features
+To change CSS rule, change `postcss.linter.json`

 ## Support